See how much you'll save by switching over to :Different.Learn how

 Here are some warning signs:

 - An app, website or similar digital solution was made out of necessity from COVID-19 and did not exist before the pandemic.

 - The user interface isn’t pleasing, and doing simple tasks takes longer than it should.

 Our response at :Different:

 - We’ve had our tech infrastructure in place for several years, which has given our property investors a more smooth transition as all parties are experienced.
-This includes our owner app and owner’s portal, where property investors can access statements, view payments, approve maintenance requests, and more.
+This includes our owner app, where property investors can access statements, view payments, approve maintenance requests, and more.

 - Digital solutions are meant to supplement our service and exist to make things easier.
 They do not replace interpersonal communication.

 “Other than an increased workload due to rent relief claims and the emotional toll of managing two struggling parties to a solution, we've otherwise been quite unaffected as our business model enables transparency and work from home.
 We also have exceptional leaders from different backgrounds who (at a high level) are able to work with the property managers to adapt to testing times”

 Property managers that exhibit the above warning signs are not keeping up-to-date with their service solutions.
 If that’s the case, you might be paying for subpar service, and you could be saving a lot of time and effort by making an easy switch.